AI For Emergency Electrical Calls

 Where the payoff shows up operationally

-- Partial-power and breaker-trip calls answered immediately
+- Urgent electrical and breaker-trip calls answered immediately

-- Commercial open-by-morning pressure captured before callback
+- Commercial deadline pressure captured before callback

 - Tenant impact, access, photos, and owner-update details organized